Welcome to T3's official Nintendo Switch review, the ultimate resource for those considering whether they should pick up the BigN's hot handheld.

-So the Nintendo Switch has now been out for over a month and the dust is settling so to speak after one hell of a launch.
-Indeed, the Nintendo Switch proved to be so popular that Nintendo has had to double the production run on the new console to keep up with demand, with gamers falling over themselves to get their hands on the system and play 10/10 titles such as The Legend of Zelda: Breath of the Wild.
+And, well, the Nintendo Switch has proved to be so popular that Nintendo has had to double the production run on the new console to keep up with demand, with gamers falling over themselves to get their hands on the system and play 10/10 titles such as The Legend of Zelda: Breath of the Wild and Super Mario Odyssey.

 Of course, now the dust has settled, early teething issues ironed out and a wider selection of games made available (and more just about to land), now could be the perfect time for those interested in the Switch to pick one up if they haven't already.
 And, if that is the case, then T3's detailed Switch review here is for you.

 If you want a quick takeaway from this Nintendo Switch hardware review then this is it - Nintendo Switch is an innovative, stylish and fun video game console.
 It has a premium look and feel, attractive price point and offers both a home console and portable handheld experience in one slick package.